-In a healthcare environment, a keyed window restrictor should also be used, with the key securely managed by the staff.
+In a healthcare or care home environment, a key operated window restrictor should be used and the key should be securely managed by the staff.

-Undertake a risk assessment and site survey with manufacturers to get a clear view of what you require.
+You should work with the manufacturer to undertake a risk assessment and site survey to get a clear view of what you require.

 So finally to recap:-

-- Window restrictors in care homes are required to be fitted to all windows that open.
+- Window restrictors for care homes are required to be fitted to all windows that open.